What does “EVS” mean?

 Who will be responsible for the correct terminology used in the standards?

 The standards are prepared and the standard translations are approved by expert teams (technical committees), meaning that the terminology used in the standards is approved by experts in the field.
-The task of the Centre for Standardisation is to ensure that competent experts are involved in the preparation and approval of the standard and its translation and that the final result would reflect their consensus position.
+The task of the Estonian Centre for Standardisation and Accreditation is to ensure that competent experts are involved in the preparation and approval of the standard and its translation and that the final result would reflect their consensus position.

 What should I do if I find an error in a standard?

-You should definitely notify the Estonian Centre for Standardisation if you find an error in a standard.
+You should definitely notify the Estonian Centre for Standardisation and Accreditation if you find an error in a standard.
 We will organise a standard corrigendum or amendment together with the standard compilers/translators and publish the corrected version of the standard.

 What is the difference between standards, legislation, and norms?